 Any files that you use in your designs or any artwork submitted to us in RGB colour spaces will be automatically converted to the CMYK colour space for effective printing.

-RGB colours are for screen application only and there are colours in the RGB spectrum that CMYK cannot reach - this is why your designs in RGB will come out slightly different when printed - this si to be expected.
+RGB colours are for screen application only and there are colours in the RGB spectrum that CMYK cannot reach - this is why your designs in RGB can appear slightly different when printed - this si to be expected.

 Resolution refers to the quality of the file you are going to print. we always recommend your files to be at 300dpi of their intended print size.